iTwin/bis-schemas/Domains/Core/BisCore.remarks.md

 > Behavior: The system handler (C++) for `PhysicalPartition` ensures that it is only ever sub-modeled by a `SpatialModel`.

+### PhysicalSystemPartition

+The 'Physical System' Modeling Perspective is a subset of the 'Information' Modeling Perspective.
+It holds Elements which group a collection of connected Entities (primarily Physical) that collectively implement some function..

 ### SpatialLocationPartition

 The “Spatial Location” perspective is a strict subset of the “Physical” perspective.
 Spatial locations are massless, but they manifest in the real physical world: